[Home ] [Archive] [ فارسی ]

 ..

-Back to the articles list Back to browse issues page
+JHRE 2025, 44(192): 119-134 Back to browse issues page

 Raheleh Zohouri , Niloufar Nikghadam * , Mansoureh Tahbaz

-Islamic Azad University , n_nikghadam@iau.ir
+Department of Architecture, ST.C., Islamic Azad University, Tehran, Iran. , n_nikghadam@iau.ir

-Abstract: (68 Views)
+Abstract: (449 Views)

-Method: This qualitative research is based on the "grounded theory" method.
-Data were collected through case studies of ten historical houses from the Qajar era that still exist in Tabriz.
-This research first described the physical features, and primary data was extracted.
+10 historical houses from the Qajar era that still exist in Tabriz.
+This research first described the physical features, and primary data were extracted.
 Then, climatic categories were systematically formed by establishing connections between the physical and functional components of semi-open spaces.
 Analyses were conducted, key concepts were extracted, and the categories were integrated.
 In the next step, the characteristics of the case studies were identified and analyzed.
 After comparing them with climatic studies, their responsiveness to climatic needs was evaluated and analyzed.
 Finally, a conclusion was drawn based on the findings and assessments.

 Results: The climatic analysis and evaluation of the samples show that in the cold climate of Tabriz, the climatic characteristics of semi-open spaces have a good response to the climatic needs and play an effective role in achieving climate-responsive design goals and providing comfort in hot and cold seasons.